 - Visit a new country.
 If getting a new stamp on your passport sounds like an amazing idea, grab your crew and venture out.
 Check airlines for deals and jump on an opportunity.

 - Rent an RV.
-While road tripping with your buddies may take longer than a weekend, rent an RV and making your way down a scenic road intended to be covered in a couple of days.
+While road tripping with your buddies may take longer than a weekend, rent an RV and make your way down a scenic road intended to be covered in a couple of days.
 Try the California coast or the Blue Ridge Parkway in the Carolinas.

 - Off to the races.
 If dressing in searsucker and rocking a koozie are two of your favorite things, you might want to head off to the horse races.
 From the Kentucky Derby to the Preakness races in Maryland, there are many big events to choose from where you and your friends can sip on Mint Juleps and enjoy the weekend.